-- Constructing a dike, canal, ditch or dam within, or upstream or downstream from critical habitat, such that the natural hydrology within critical habitat is altered to the extent that silver sage and natural forb habitat conditions are measurably degraded (the distance at which a water control structure may impact critical habitat is dependent on the nature of the project) - Digging a depression in the ground to create a large dugout or man-made wetland inside any critical habitat such that silver sagebrush and forb habitat conditions are directly or indirectly degraded - Creating a linear impediment to drainage (e.g., an earthen berm or elevated road bed) that alters overland runoff or flow within critical habitat such that silver sagebrush and forb habitat conditions are directly or indirectly degraded
+- Constructing a dike, canal, ditch or dam within, or upstream or downstream from critical habitat, such that the natural hydrology within critical habitat is altered to the extent that silver sage and surrounding native grass and/or native forb habitat is degraded (the distance at which a water control structure may impact critical habitat is dependent on the nature of the project) - Digging a depression in the ground to create a large dugout or man-made wetland inside any critical habitat such that silver sagebrush and forb habitat conditions in the vicinity are directly or indirectly degraded - Creating a linear impediment to drainage (e.g., an earthen berm or elevated road bed) that alters overland runoff or flow within critical habitat such that silver sagebrush and forb habitat conditions are directly or indirectly degraded

-3. Acoustically degrading habitat
+3. Degrading habitat through sensory disturbance

-Constructing or installing new infrastructure, or a new infrastructure component, that creates long-term continuous or intermittent (i.e., chronic) noise inside any lek or year-round critical habitat will likely result in avoidance of that location by Sage-Grouse and, thus, in functional destruction of critical habitat.
+Constructing or installing a new structure or machine, that creates long-term continuous or intermittent (i.e., chronic) noise will likely result in avoidance of habitat by Sage-Grouse and, thus, in functional destruction of critical habitat.

-Therefore, within lek critical habitat or year-round critical habitat, at any time of year, examples include:
+Therefore, the following are examples of activities likely to result in the destruction of critical habitat when conducted anywhere within year-round or lek critical habitat, at any time of year: